danielhrisca/asammdf/README.md

 <http://asammdf.readthedocs.io/en/master>

-And a nicely written tutorial on the [CSS Electronics site](https://canlogger.csselectronics.com/canedge-getting-started/ce3/log-file-tools/asammdf-gui/)
+And a nicely written tutorial on the [CSS Electronics site](https://canlogger.csselectronics.com/canedge-getting-started/ce3/log-file-tools/asammdf-gui/).

 ## Contributing & Support

-Please have a look over the [contributing guidelines](CONTRIBUTING.md)
+Please have a look at the [contributing guidelines](CONTRIBUTING.md).

 If you enjoy this library please consider making a donation to the [numpy project](https://numfocus.org/donate-to-numpy) or to [danielhrisca using liberapay](https://liberapay.com/danielhrisca/donate).